Please contact the CHSS Undergraduate Advising Center for advisement. http://uac.hss.kennesaw.edu/

 Select three of the following:

-Select five courses:
+Select four courses:

 Select 6 hours of upper division course work (3000-4000 level).
 These hours do not have to be taken in a single discipline, but should relate to a particular interest or career goal.
 Students should determine prerequisites for upper-division elective courses and take them as electives in lower division major requirements or free electives.